Faded photo's, sepia, brown edges,

 Elliptic shadows shudder through fierce winds.

-Old ladies behind the latch sigh into borscht,
+Old ladies behind a latch sigh above the borscht.

 face contorted with cold that twists